What is Team Coaching and what are the benefits?

 Team Coaching is a relatively new advance in organisational development.

 Typically, organisations have been more inclined to invest in leadership training to build the capability of their individual leaders.
 Mainly in the hope that having more effective leaders will result in a more effective organisation.
 This type of training will certainly upskill your leaders but is unlikely to significantly impact the performance of the teams they lead.

 Likewise, team development has largely been focused on team building.
 Typically, this involves a half or whole day where the team gets away from the office and spends some quality time together (or more recently a virtual online get-together).
-There are obvious benefits to this, such as building rapport between team members, socialising and perhaps de-stressing, but the benefits are often short-lived and typically not transformational in terms of impacting team performance.
+There are obvious benefits to this, such as building rapport between team members, socialising and perhaps de-stressing, but the benefits are short term and typically not transformational in terms of impacting team performance.

 In Team Coaching, the goal is to create a deeper understanding of a team's internal and external dynamics.
 A coach works with an entire team including its leaders over a more sustained period of time.
 The whole team is involved throughout the entire process.

 This typically involves a discovery phase, a team diagnostic and a comprehensive tailor-made plan that equips the team to function optimally for years to come.